15 Ways to Prepare Your Garden for the Fall Season Transition

 If you have a vegetable garden, practice crop rotation to prevent soil-borne diseases and pests.
 Move crops to different locations each year to break the cycle of pests and maintain soil health.

-Avoid walking on garden beds when the soil is wet, as this can lead to soil compaction.
+Avoid walking on garden beds when the soil is wet, leading to soil compaction.
 Compacted soil restricts root growth and water movement, impacting plant health.

 Proper Drainage